Poland

 Opinions on the cross-border reorganisations

-On 15 September 2023, an amendment to the Commercial Companies Code entered into force, introducing important regulations regarding domestic and cross-border reorganisations and the effects of these reorganizations under tax law.
+An amendment to the Commercial Companies Code was introduced in 2023, bringing significant changes to regulations regarding domestic and cross-border reorganisations and their implications under tax law.

-In the field of cross-border transformation, merger, and division, a completely new obligation has been introduced to obtain a prior opinion from the Head of the National Fiscal Administration on whether:
+A new obligation mandates obtaining a prior opinion from the Head of the National Fiscal Administration for any cross-border transformation, merger, and division on whether:

 An application for an opinion should be submitted as part of an application to the registry court.
 As a rule, the Head of the NFA should issue an opinion within one month from the date of submitting the application, with the possibility of extending the deadline by a maximum of three months.
 Issuance of the opinion may be refused, among others, in the event of a justified assumption that the transaction is of an abusive nature or the public receivables will not be settled/secured.
 A negative decision may be appealed to an administrative court.